QUnit.test.if()

 If the condition is true, this is equivalent to calling QUnit.test().

-If the conditional is false, this is equivalent to calling QUnit.test.skip(), and test will not run.
+If the conditional is false, this is equivalent to calling QUnit.test.skip(), and the test will not run.
 Instead, it will be listed in the results as a “skipped” test.

 Examples